Tahsan Rahman Khan

 Tahsan Rahman Khan (born 18 October 1979) is a former Bangladeshi musician, actor and television presenter.
 He was the former keyboardist and second vocalist of the Grunge and alternative rock band Black.
-Currently he is the lead singer of his own band called Tahsan and the Band.
+He had his own band called Tahsan and the Band.

 Tahsan was born and raised in Dhaka.
 His ancestral home is in Srinagar of Munshiganj Bikrampur.He started his musical career through the famous alternative rock band Black.
 Later he had left the band to pursue his solo music career.
 His first solo album is Kothopokothon which got released in 2004.
 He also started his career in television as an actor in 2004 with the drama “Offbeat” and has subsequently performed in more than 100 telefilms and movies combined.
 Tahsan was appointed as a Goodwill Ambassador of UNHCR in January 2021.
-He started hosting Family Feud Bangladesh in 2025.
+He hosted Family Feud Bangladesh in 2025.

 Early life and education

 He learned singing at Shishu Academy and Chhayanaut.
-He attended A. G. Church School and Notre Dame College, Dhaka.
+He completed SSC from St. Joseph Higher Secondary School and HSC from Notre Dame College, Dhaka.
 He obtained a BBA in marketing and an MBA in finance from the Institute of Business Administration, University of Dhaka.
 He completed a second MBA at the University of Minnesota on a Fulbright scholarship.

 In addition to music and acting career, Tahsan worked as a university teacher.
 He was a senior lecturer at BRAC University and he was a lecturer at ULAB.
 He was also a lecturer at Eastern University.

 Personal life

 Khan’s mother Z. N. Tahmida Begum is a botanist and first woman chairperson of Bangladesh Public Service Commission.

 Khan met Rafiath Rashid Mithila in 2004 when they were students at the University of Dhaka.
 They married in 2006.
 The couple announced their divorce in 2017.
 Their daughter, Ayra Tehrim Khan, was four years old at the time.
 His father died on 12 April 2023.

-On 4 January 2025, Tahsan married Roza Ahmed, an American based makeup artist.
+Tahsan married Roza Ahmed on 4 January 2025.
+But the marriage fell apart within a year.
+He announced his divorce with Roza on 10 January 2026.